Center-for-Digital-Narrative/elmcip/README.md

 Always make sure you are using the latest version of elmcip.net and custom modules before doing any changes to modules or theme.

     git pull --rebase
+    git submodule update

-### Update to latest version of Drupal core, config and 3-part modules.
+### How to update to latest version of Drupal core, config and 3-part modules

+Automagically update your local installation.

     bin/site-upgrade

-This will check out master branch, check out latest code, pull any updates from submodule drupal, run feature revert and any pending HOOK_update_N() (drush updatedb).
+This will check out master branch, check out latest code, pull any updates from submodule drupal, run feature revert and any pending HOOK_update_N() (drush updatedb) tasks.

 ## Contribute

-Rules to follow in git:
+### Best practise in git

 * Commit often.
-* Commit should always contain working code, not break stuff.
+* Commit should always contain working code.
+Do not commit and push half baked code since that might break test and beta.elmcip.net.
-* Write good git commit messages.
-Write why you did it, not what you changed.
-Git will tell us that.
+* Write informative commit messages.
+Write why you did it, not what you changed, Git will tell us that.
-* Push your changes.
+* Rember to push your changes.

 ## Troubleshooting

-If your unable to restore the full database your mysql/mariadb resource settings my be to low to restore larger databases.
+If your unable to restore (import) the full database, your mysql/mariadb resource settings my be to low.
 Try upping this to:

      max_allowed_packet = 100M

-in your my.cnf or server.cnf.
+in your my.cnf or server.cnf and restart the db. server

+    mysql.server restart